 Having discussed the situation with the Conformity Assessment Body CML (Certification Management Limited), we will begin to put new UKEX certificates in place, from this month (January 2021).
 These certificates will be issued well in advance of the 2022 deadline.

 CMP is strongly positioned to absorb and react to the latest guidance as it is discussed then published.
 Jonathan Hichens, CMP’s Lead Certification Engineer, is a current and active member of the committee ‘L/6/10 IECEx National Committee of the United Kingdom and ATEX UK Notified Body Group‘ with what were the UK ATEX Notified Bodies, and now are UK “Conformity Assessment Bodies” for UKCA Marking and UKEX certification – and meet with them regularly.

 The subject of UKCA Marking and UKEX Certification has been discussed in detail with members of BEIS (UK Government Department for Business, Energy & Industrial Strategy) who look to the Committee for guidance.

 Key points to note are:

 - CMP will continue to export product into Europe with CE marking exactly as it does at the moment, with no changes to any of its current certification.

-- As CMP’s ATEX certification is held within an EU27 country and our product is CE marked, this current certification will remain valid for sale until 31 December 2021.
+- As CMP’s ATEX Ex certification is issued by an EU27 (ATEX) Notified Body and our product is CE marked, this current certification remains valid in Europe with no changes required.

-- With offices in the UK and Europe, the Notified Body, CML (Certification Management Limited) is well placed to provide continuity on CMP’s existing ATEX and new UK certificates.
+- With offices in the UK and Europe, the Conformity Assessment Body, CML (Certification Management Limited) is well placed to provide continuity on CMP’s existing ATEX and new UKEX certificates.

 If you have any further questions, please do not hesitate to get in touch via our online contact form, or by calling 0191 265 7411.